jo3-l/blog/content/posts/probabilistic-programming.md

 We are now ready to begin assembling our compiler.
 Let me reiterate the key idea: a probabilistic program is just a sequence of statements that build up a statistical model (roughly) line-by-line, and the statistical model is represented by the joint probability generating function of the current set of variables.
 A natural implementation strategy is to model each language construct as a rule that accepts the gf `e` representing the current statistical model, and transforms it to a new gf `e'`.[^2] In this section, we'll therefore build up little helpers to handle various constructs in our language incrementally, starting from variable declarations.
 (For simplicity we'll represent generating functions as sympy objects; a better implementation would roll their own optimized representation.)
 Then, after implementing all these rules, we'll write a small parser that accepts programs in the syntax of the original example and converts them to gfs by calling our helpers.

-[^2]: In the terminology of the original paper, these functions are _gf transformers_.
+[^2]: The original paper refers to these functions are _gf transformers_.

 ### Declaring variables following Bernoulli, Poisson, and Dirac distributions

 Let's start by implementing the rule for a statement of the form `y <- bernoulli(theta)`, introducing a new random variable `y` sampling from a Bernoulli distribution of constant parameter $\theta$.
 We need to write a function that, given the old gf, returns a new gf including the newly declared variable `y`.

-To do so, we require two facts about probability generating functions:
+To do so, we require two facts about pgfs:

 - the pgf of a $Y \sim\mathrm{Bernoulli}(\theta)$ distribution is $P[Y=0] + P[Y=1]y = (1-\theta) + \theta y$;
 - if $X$ and $Y$ are independent with pgfs $G_X$ and $G_Y$ respectively, then the pgf of $(X, Y)$ is $G_X(x) G_Y (y)$.